Substituted benzofuran

 The substituted benzofurans are a class of chemical compounds based on the heterocyclic and polycyclic compound benzofuran.
 Many medicines use the benzofuran core as a scaffold, but most commonly the term is used to refer to the simpler compounds in this class which include numerous psychoactive drugs, including stimulants, psychedelics and empathogens.
 In general, these compounds have a benzofuran core to which a 2-aminoethyl group is attached (at any position), and combined with a range of other substituents.
-Some psychoactive derivatives from this family have been sold under the name Benzofury.
+Some psychoactive derivatives from this family have been sold under the street name Benzofury.